sholt0r/wildcard-dns/README.md

 # wildcarddns

 A simple wildcard DNS server written in Go.
-Resolves all `*.localhost` domains to a user-defined IP (e.g. Traefik) and forwards all other requests to a configurable upstream DNS server.
+Resolves all `*.<zone>` requests to a user-defined IP (e.g. Traefik) and forwards all other requests to a configurable upstream DNS server.

-## Features

-* Wildcard resolution for `*.localhost`
-* Upstream forwarding for other domains
-* Lightweight, fast, and container-ready
-* Configuration via environment variables
+Intended for use in internal docker setups.
+E.g. resolving service.localhost to traefik.

+I built it for me, so if it doesn't work for you, so be it.

 ## Usage